Seeking Social Security Disability Compensation?

 Many clients often wonder how we are compensated in Social Security Disability cases.
 Our fee is controlled by federal law.
 The law states our fee is 25% or your back pay or $6,000.00, whichever amount is less.

 We handle all aspects of the claims and appeals process.

 Failure to abide by the timeline means the claimant must start all over at the Initial stage.
 For someone unfamiliar with the forms, the task of completing them all can be overwhelming.

 Knowing when and what appeals to file is critical to keeping your claim alive.
 At Carr and Carr, while we cannot file your initial application, we can manage your case from initiation to conclusion after you submit your initial application.

 Briefly, the Social Security application process can span five stages.
-Each stage is identified with more detail below:
+Each stage is identified in more detail below: